Māra Kai - Food Gardens

 Te Kura Kaupapa Māori O Tupoho - Castlecliff, Whanganui, New Zealand

-These gardens provide a resource to kura wharekai (kitchen) and to kura whānau (family) to educate, and contribute to local food security.
+These gardens also provide a resource to the kura wharekai (kitchen) and to kura whānau (family) contributing to local food security.

 No herbicides or pesticides are used in our māra kai (food gardens) instead, we build the health of the plants and soil by maintaining a diversity of plantings , flowers and companion plantings.
 This also attracts beneficial insects/predators and bees for pollination.
 We use mulch to reduce evaporation and to keep soil temperatures more even through the seasons.

-Initial works removed kikuyu grass runners which had swamped the area.
-We cover soil in cardboard, then tree mulch, to suppress weeds, encouraging worms and other soil activity.
-We cycle our food waste in compost bins and worm farms.
-The finished nutrient goes back into the beds, feeding our soil and plants.
+Initial works removed kikuyu grass runners which had dominated the area.
+We cover the soil with cardboard then tree mulch to suppress weeds and encourage worms and other soil activity.
+We cycle the kura food waste in compost bins and worm farms, with the finished compost returning to the beds, feeding the soil for the next generation of plants.